10 Best Functional Upper Body Exercises for Strength

 The best equipment for building functional upper body strength is free weights.

 There are many examples of free weights, and some include barbells, dumbbells, kettlebells, and medicine balls.
+These are essential for upper body functional workout.

 If you want to build a more functional and stronger upper body, read our guide on the best functional training equipment for 2024 to get you started.